 When Do Babies Stop Drinking Formula?
 Read more at: organicsbestshop.com.

-Once a child starts eating solid foods, he or she will automatically start to drink less milk and you can slowly increase the amount of solid food offered to the child and decreasing the amount of breast milk or formula given.
+Once a child starts eating solid foods, he or she will automatically start to drink less milk and you can slowly increase the amount of solid food offered to the child and decreasing the amount of breast milk or baby formula given.

 NOTE: It should be a gradual process and make sure the food given to the child should be offered by spoon and not in a bottle.
 Take your time.